-This course is designed to provide participants with an understanding of defensive driving techniques when operating a 4WD vehicle.
+This course is designed to provide participants with the skills and knowledge required to operate a four wheel drive (4WD) vehicle.

 Students will attain the practical application and understanding required to operate and maintain a 4WD vehicle on and off road and will be able to: